Spectrum of p-adic linear differential equations II: Variation of the spectrum: Introduction

+From Theorems~\ref{sec:introduction-1} and \ref{sec:introduction-2}, we deduce easily that for each $i$ we have $\RS_i(x,(M,\nabla_l))\to \RS_i(x,(M,\nabla))$.
+Moreover, if $\RS_i(x,(M,\nabla))<1$, then there exists $l_0\in\NN$ such that for all $l\geq l_0$ we have $\RS_i(x,(M,\nabla_l))=\RS_i(x,(M,\nabla))$.
+This is a quite remarkable fact, because it can be used to prove general results about the radii of convergence by approximating the connection.
+For instance, in the affine line, we may approximate a connection by a sequence of connections whose coefficients are rational fractions.

 The paper is organized as follows.
 In Section~\ref{sec:preliminaries}, we set notations and recall all the necessary definitions and results.
 In Section~\ref{sec:cont-spectr-an}, we study the continuity of the spectrum of some ultrametric operators.
-Section \ref{sec:variation-spectrum-f} is divided into three parts.
+Section \ref{sec:variation-spectrum-f} is divided into four parts.
 In the first part we prove Proposition~\ref{sec:introduction}.
-In the second part, we start by proving Theorem~\ref{sec:introduction-2} for the case of the analytic line.
-Then we use it with Proposition~\ref{sec:introduction} to prove Theorem~\ref{sec:introduction-1}.
-Next we generalize Theorem~\ref{sec:introduction-2} for the case of quasi-smooth curve.
+In the second part, we prove Theorem~\ref{sec:introduction-2} in the case of the analytic line.
+In the third part we use Theorem~\ref{sec:introduction-2} and Proposition~\ref{sec:introduction} to prove Theorem~\ref{sec:introduction-1}.
 In the last part, we explain how the controlling graph of the radii of convergence, with respect to a weak triangulation, controls the spectrum.
-In the last section, on one hand we explain that we can have the spectral version of Dwork-Robba decomposition, which provides a finer decomposition than the original one.
-On other hand, we explain in more details why the refined decomposition is neither finer or less finer then the one provided by the spectrum.
+In the last section, on the one hand, we prove Theorem~\ref{sec:introduction-5} the spectral version of Dwork-Robba decomposition, which provides a finer decomposition than the original one.
+On the other hand, we explain in more detail why the refined decomposition is neither finer nor coarser then the one provided by the spectrum.

 {\bf Acknowledgments.} We express our gratitude to Andrea Pulita and Jérôme Poineau for answering our various questions, for their suggestions and helpful discussions.
-We also thanks Hansheng Diao for his suggestion to improve the redaction.
-We are also grateful to Sébastien Palcoux for correcting our writing.\\ The author was supported by NSFC Grant \#12250410239.
+We also thank Antoine Ducros, Francesco Baldassarri and Hansheng Diao for their suggestion to improve the writing.
+We are also grateful to Sébastien Palcoux and Andrew Best for correcting our writing.\\ The author was supported by NSFC Grant \#12250410239.